Genivia/ugrep/README.md

            -U, --binary
                   Disables Unicode matching for binary file matching, forcing PAT- TERN  to  match  bytes, not Unicode characters.
 For example, -U '\xa3' matches byte A3 (hex) instead of the Unicode  code  point U+00A3 represented by the two-byte UTF-8 sequence C2 A3.

+           -u, --ungroup
+                  Do  not group multiple pattern matches on the same matched line.
+                  Output the matched line again for each additional pattern match, using `+' as the field separator.

            -V, --version
                   Display version information and exit.

            -v, --invert-match
                   Selected  lines are those not matching any of the specified pat- terns.

            -W, --with-hex
                   Output binary  matches  in  hexadecimal,  leaving  text  matches alone.
 This option is equivalent to the --binary-files=with-hex option.

            -w, --word-regexp
                   The PATTERN or -e PATTERN is searched for as a word (as if  sur- rounded  by \< and \>).
 If PATTERN or -e PATTERN is also speci- fied, then this option does not apply to -f FILE patterns.

            -X, --hex